Systemcluster/kitoken/packages/python/README.md

 Kitoken is a fast and versatile tokenizer for language models compatible with [SentencePiece](https://github.com/google/sentencepiece), [HuggingFace Tokenizers](https://github.com/huggingface/tokenizers), [OpenAI Tiktoken](https://github.com/openai/tiktoken) and [Mistral Tekken](https://docs.mistral.ai/guides/tokenization), supporting BPE, Unigram and WordPiece tokenization.

 - **Fast and efficient tokenization**\
-  Faster than most other tokenizers in both common and uncommon scenarios; see the [benchmarks](//github.com/Systemcluster/kitoken#benchmarks) for comparisons with different datasets.
+  Faster than most other tokenizers in both common and uncommon scenarios; see the [benchmarks](#benchmarks) for comparisons with different datasets.
 - **Runs in all environments**\
   Native in Rust and with bindings for [Web](./packages/javascript), [Node](./packages/javascript) and [Python](./packages/python); see [kitoken.dev](https://kitoken.dev) for a web demo.
 - **Supports input and output processing**\
-  Including unicode-aware normalization, pre-tokenization and post-decoding options.
+  Including unicode-aware normalization, pre-tokenization and post-processing options.
-- **Compact data format**\
+- **Compact data encoding**\
   Definitions are stored in an efficient binary format and without merge list.

 See the main [README](//github.com/Systemcluster/kitoken) for more information.